Ernestine Hayes

-Ernestine Saankaláxt Hayes (born 1945) belongs to the Kaagwaaataan clan, also known as the wolf house, representing the Eagle side of the Tlingit Nation.
-Hayes is a Tlingit author and an Emerita retired professor at the University of Alaska Southeast (UAS) in Juneau, Alaska.
-As an author, Hayes is a (Tlingit) memoirist, essayist, and poet.
-She was selected as the Alaska State Writer Laureate in 2016 and served in that position until 2018.
+Ernestine Saankaláxt Hayes (born 1945) is a Tlingit author and an Emerita professor at the University of Alaska Southeast in Juneau, Alaska.
+She belongs to the Wolf House of the Kaagwaaataan clan of the Eagle side of the Tlingit Nation.
+Hayes is a memoirist, essayist, and poet.
+She served as Alaska State Writer Laureate 2017–2018.

-Early life

-Ernestine Hayes, with ancestors of Tlingit descent from the Island of Sitka, was born in Juneau Indian Village.
-Hayes was raised by her mother and grandmother in Juneau, where she spent her first fifteen years learning about her heritage, the Tlingit language, and the traditions of Alaskan Natives.
-At the age of fifteen, Hayes and her mother moved out of Alaska, to California.
+Hayes was born in Juneau at the end of the Second World War when Alaska was still a territory.
+For the first several years of her life, Hayes lived with her grandmother in the Juneau Indian Village while her mother was in and out of hospitals for tuberculosis.
+At the age of fifteen, Hayes and her mother moved to California, where Hayes lived for twenty-five years.

 Career

 Hayes returned to Alaska twenty-five years later, in 1985, where Hayes graduated magna cum laude from the University of Alaska Southeast.
 In 2003, she graduated from University of Alaska Anchorage with a Master of Fine Arts degree in Creative Writing and Literary Arts.
 Almost immediately after earning her MFA, she began teaching at the University of Alaska Southeast, while also serving as associated faculty for the University of Alaska Anchorage's low-residence MFA program.
-Hayes actively promotes Native rights and culture, and strives to help decolonize the institution.
+Hayes actively promotes Native rights and culture, and works with efforts to decolonize the institution.
 For just over a year, she wrote a column, "Edge of the Village," for the Juneau Empire.
 As State Writer Laureate, from 2016 to 2018, Hayes visited many small communities of Alaska, like Seward and Seldovia, where she held two-day creative writing workshops.
-Right now, Hayes is working on a her third Alaskan Native Memoir.
+Hayes is working on a her third Alaska Native Memoir.